.: first to dive while dependent on a ventilator

 Matthew Johnston has spent a lifetime battling the complications of Duchenne’s Muscular Dystrophy.
 The life-threatening disease leaves Matt confined to his wheelchair full-time, with only the use of his fingertips.
-Complicating this, Matt is unable to breathe on his own and requires full-time use of a ventilator.
+Complicating this, Matt is unable to breathe on his own – he requires full-time use of a ventilator.